-MARY ANNE BUESCHKENS Biographical Information and Principal Occupation Ms. Bueschkens is a globally experienced business executive, corporate director and attorney who has extensive operational, financial and management expertise gained in the manufacturing/auto sector where she held progressive roles as President and General Counsel, Chief Executive Officer, and Vice-Chair of the Board of Directors of ABC Technologies Inc., ("ABC") a TSX-listed global Tier 1 automotive parts supplier with 36 facilities worldwide and annual revenues exceeding \$1.3 billion.
-Mary Anne also served as a Board and Audit Committee Member of ACPS, a private equity owned leading European automotive parts supplier.
-Prior to joining ABC, she was a senior tax partner with a national Canadian law firm where she was the Head of the National Tax Group and on the Executive Management Committee and advised clients on international business structuring, governance, risk mitigation and business succession planning.
-Ms. Bueschkens holds a B.Sc., B.Comm and an MBA from the University of Windsor and a J.D.
+MARY ANNE BUESCHKENS

+Ms. Bueschkens is a globally experienced business executive, corporate director and attorney who has extensive operational, financial and management expertise gained in the manufacturing/auto sector where she held progressive roles as President and General Counsel, Chief Executive Officer, and Vice-Chair of the Board of Directors of ABC Technologies Inc., ("ABC") a TSX-listed global Tier 1 automotive parts supplier with 36 facilities worldwide and annual revenues exceeding \$1.3 billion.
+Mary Anne also served as a board and audit committee member of ACPS, a private equity owned leading European automotive parts supplier.
+Prior to joining ABC, she was a senior tax partner with a national Canadian law firm where she was the head of the National Tax Group and on the Executive Management Committee and advised clients on international business structuring, governance, risk mitigation and business succession planning.

+Ms. Bueschkens holds a B.Sc., B.Comm., and an MBA from the University of Windsor, as well as a J.D.
 Law from Osgoode Hall Law School, York University, Toronto.
-She also is a holder of the Institute of Corporate Directors, Director designation (ICD.D) from the Rotman School of Business Management, Toronto, and has completed their certificate courses in Board Oversight of Climate Change/ESG, Business Strategy and Human Resources and Compensation Committee Effectiveness for public company boards.
-Ms. Bueschkens is also on the Board of Governors of the Royal Ontario Museum, Toronto.
-Age: 61 Location: Oakville, Ontario, Canada Director Since: October 2021 Status: INDEPENDENT Other Public Board Memberships N/A Attendance at Regular Meetings in Overall Board / Committee Memberships Fiscal 2023 Attendance Board 5/5 100% Nominating and Governance Committee 5/5 Risk Management Committee 4/4 Securities Beneficially Owned or Controlled (as at August 1, 2023) Number of DSUs(6) Market Value(1) \$249,538 24,904
+She has earned the Institute of Corporate Directors designation (ICD.D) from the Rotman School of Business Management, Toronto, and the Global Competent Boards GCB.D designation in Sustainability and ESG.
+She also completed ICD certificate courses in Board Oversight of Business Strategy, HRCC Board Effectiveness, and Climate Change for public company boards.
+Ms Bueschkens serves on the Board of Governors of the Royal Ontario Museum, Toronto.

+Location: Oakville, Ontario, Canada Director Since: October 2021

+N/A

+Board / Committee Memberships Attendance at Regular Meetings in Fiscal 2024 Overall Attendance

+Board 5/5 100%

+Nominating and Governance Committee 4/4

+Human Resources and Compensation Committee 2/8(6)

+Risk Management Committee(11) 4/4

+Securities Beneficially Owned or Controlled (as at August 1, 2024)

+Number of DSUs (5) Market Value (1)

+43,123 \$564,049